 To earn the PhD, the student must fulfill the Graduate College requirements specified in the Graduate College catalogue as well as departmental requirements detailed in the MSCS Graduate Handbook, which includes:

 - Provide proof of an equivalent MS degree or earn a high pass on the Department's written Master's Examination.

-- Fulfill the doctoral written examinations and minor requirement.
+- Fulfill the doctoral preliminary examinations and minor sequence requirement.

 - Pass the doctoral oral examination (Probability and Statistics students only).